symfony-cmf/symfony-cmf-docs/tutorials/creating-cms-using-cmf-and-sonata.rst

             new Sonata\DoctrinePHPCRAdminBundle\SonataDoctrinePHPCRAdminBundle(),
             new FOS\JsRoutingBundle\FOSJsRoutingBundle(),
         );

         // ...
     }

 Configuration
 -------------

-Add the sonata bundles to your application configuration
+Add the sonata bundles to your application configuration:

 .. configuration-block::